matheusfba/trips-data-ingestion/README.md

 docker-compose exec ingest_app python app.py trips.csv
 ```

+The app build will create a volume mapped between the host and the container.
+So, to add more files to ingestion process, just put it in the files_to_ingest directory in root.

 If you wish to ingest more than one file, just add it after the script path.
-The files must be separated by comma.
+The files must be separated by comma and it must be just the file name, without the full path.

 When you run the exec command, the script will execute the follow steps: